calmjs/calmjs.bower/README.rst

     )

-Since ``bower_components`` is declared to be an ``extras_key``, conflicits with existing declarations in other packages within the environment will be merged like how dependencies sections declared in ``bower_json``.
+Since ``bower_components`` is declared to be an ``extras_key``, conflicts with existing declarations in other packages within the environment will be merged like how dependencies sections declared in ``bower_json``.